gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 be specified, with a string that contains the geometry in xyz format.
 The "basis_file" keyword must be set to a path to a basis set file formatted in Psi4 style, which can be downloaded from the MolSSI BSE_.
 Other optional keyword for this section include "bohr_coordinates" and cart_bf.
-Please see the :ref:`keywords <keywords>`. section for more details.
+Please see the :ref:`keywords <keywords>` section for more details.
 Up to G-type functions are supported.

 .. code-block:: python